whos-gabi/drpciv_tg_bot/README.md

 # drpciv_tg_bot
-Simple Telegram BOT for DRPCIV.
+Telegram BOT for DRPCIV.
 That that notifies you the most recent appointment date.

 ## Specifications
 * npm 8